 - unwelcome sexual attention and sexual language

 - advocating for, or encouraging, any of the above behaviour

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Participants violating these rules may be sanctioned or asked to leave, at the discretion of the organizers.

-This Code of Conduct applies both at the event and in public spaces when an individual is representing Our Networks.
+This Code of Conduct applies at the event, in the online spaces of the conference, and in public spaces when an individual is representing Our Networks.

 At events, Our Networks organizers will identify themselves and any incidents can be reported to them directly.
 Event organizers will be happy to help participants by providing escorts, contacting local law enforcement (only if appropriate and requested), or otherwise assisting those experiencing harassment to feel safe for the duration of an event.
 We value your participation.

 If a participant engages in harassing behaviour, the organizers may take any action they deem appropriate, including warning the offender or expulsion from events and online forums.